ubcctf/ubcctf.github.io/about.md

 Most CTFs place **no restrictions on team sizes**.
 This means that our whole club can collaborate together.
 Often there are far more challenges than we're capable of solving, so at this time we have no issues with too many people.

+However, some CTFs do have a team size restriction.
+Those that decide to take a spot on the smaller team might have more expectation upon them to show up and participate.
+We all make sure to clearly communicate our commitment level in such a situation to avoid disappointing the rest of the team.

 There are typically between 300-1000 active teams competing during a reputable CTF.